allancodenet/schoolcard/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Student card generator that I built out of my personal needs.
+It  allows you to import students  from csv file , style cards and generate them for printing.

+# Tech Stack
-* Ruby version
+  * Built with Ruby on rails 7.0.4 and ruby  3.1.2

-* System dependencies
+  * Frontend built with Tailwind css
+  * Admin built with administrate gem

+# Configuration
+* Add School details
+* Add Stream details
-* Configuration
+* Add Substream details

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Add Students

-* ...
+* Add card settings
+* Add generate cards and print them